lana-20/interruption-interference-testing/README.md

 * The user places your activity in a new windowing environment, such as picture-in-picture (PIP) or multi-window.

 In particular, it's important to ensure that your activity behaves correctly in response to the events described in Understanding the Activity Lifecycle.

+Different events, some user-triggered and some system-triggered, can cause an Activity to transition from one state to another.
+The [Activity State Changes document](https://developer.android.com/guide/components/activities/state-changes) describes some common cases in which such transitions happen, and how to handle those transitions.